AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-workflows.md

 >[!IMPORTANT]
 >
->It is strongly recommended that you stop the **Microsoft Dynamics 365 to Adobe Campaign** workflow before publishing changes to either Adobe Campaign Standard or Microsoft Dynamics 365.
+>It is strongly recommended that you stop the **Microsoft Dynamics 365 to Campaign** workflow before publishing changes to either Adobe Campaign Standard or Microsoft Dynamics 365.
 These changes include updates to resources/entities (and their associated fields), links, identifier columns, etc… that are currently in use by the integration.
 Failure to do so could lead to data loss and/or the workflow stopping unexpectedly.

 ## Workflow backlog